HCDigitalScholarship/intervals/tutorial/10_Cadences.md

   * **Clausula Vera** is for cadences involving only Cantizans and Tenorizans;
   * **Authentic** is for Cantizans and Bassizans (and possibly the Tenorizans, too).
   * **Phrygian Clausula Vera** is like Clausula Vera but with the half-step motion in the downward-moving (Tenorizans) part.
-Phrygian corresponds to Authentic, except that the Bassizans of course moves up a fifth or down a fourth, as is normally the case when the Tenorizans descends by half=step.
+Phrygian corresponds to Authentic, except that the Bassizans of course moves up a fifth or down a fourth, as is normally the case when the Tenorizans descends by half = step.
   * **Altizans Only** is in cases where the Cantizans is missing and the Altizans role moves to a fifth above the lowest voice.
   <!-- Consider writing out all the other types and their defs -->
   *See `print(piece.cvfs.__doc__)` for other labels.